-The waters of the National Park, both flowing and still, are major assets for the National Park and a huge reservoir of biodiversity.
+The waters of the National Park, both flowing and still, are major assets and a huge reservoir of biodiversity.
 The rivers are among the longest in Scotland.
 Add dozens of lochs, numerous smaller lochans and peaty pools, and the importance of water to the overall biodiversity is clear.
-Some of the highest altitude standing waters in the UK, support populations of Arctic charr, probably the first species to colonise the post-glaciation freshwaters of Scotland.
+Some of the highest altitude standing waters in the UK support populations of Arctic charr, probably the first species to colonise the post-glaciation freshwaters of Scotland.